 Severe Combined Immunodeficiency

-Severe combined immunodeficiency (SCID) is the most severe condition causing immunodeficiency.
-Children with SCID have almost no immunity to infections.
-It is a syndrome caused by a number of different genetic disorders that result in absent or dysfunctioning T and B cells.
+Severe combined immunodeficiency (SCID) is the most severe primary immunodeficiency disorder.
+Patients with SCID have almost no immunity to infections.
+It may be caused by a number of different genetic abnormalities that result in absent or dysfunctional T-cells and impaired B-cell function.

 Presentation

-SCID will present in the first few months of life with:
+SCID typically presents in the first few months of life with:

 • Persistent severe diarrhoea